 The differential diagnosis of popliteal fossa masses includes both arterial and non-arterial pathologies as well as popliteal artery aneurysms.
 Rare popliteal artery pathology most commonly located in the behind the knee includes cystic adventitial disease and the popliteal entrapment syndrome.
 Both conditions usually present with chronic symptoms of claudication.
 However, the most common cause of a popliteal fossa mass is the Baker cyst which is a benign swelling of the semimembranosus, or more rarely some other synovial bursa, found behind the knee joint.
 Orthopedic causes include prepatellar bursitis and meniscal cysts.

-Popliteal artery aneurysms are usually managed by a team of healthcare professionals that include a vascular surgeon, interventional radiologist, endocrinologist, internist and a critical care specialist.
+Popliteal artery aneurysms are usually managed by a team of healthcare professionals that include a vascular surgeon, an interventional radiologist, endocrinologist, an internist and a critical care specialist.
 While elective management of these aneurysms yields good results, patients who present with a rupture, frequently end up losing their limb.
 In view of the very high risk of losing a limb following rupture of a popliteal artery aneurysm, patient education is vital.
 The nurse plays a vital role in monitoring and educating patients with a popliteal artery aneurysm.
 The patient must be educated that once a diagnosis of an aneurysm is made, he should follow up with a vascular surgeon and undergo elective surgery or have an endovascular procedure performed.
 More important, the patient must stop smoking, manage the high blood pressure and control blood sugars.
 Finally, it is important to examine the patient for a popliteal artery aneurysm in the contralateral leg and abdomen.
 All patients with pulsatile mass behind the knee should be referred to the radiologist for an ultrasound.
 (Level V)

 For patients who have the popliteal artery aneurysm repaired electively the prognosis is good.
-In fact outcomes with both surgery and an endovascular procedure appear to be similar in the short term.
+In fact, outcomes with both surgery and an endovascular procedure appear to be similar in the short term.
 However, the long-term outcome of an endovascular procedure on the popliteal artery aneurysm remains unknown.
 In patients who present with rupture of a popliteal artery aneurysm, the outcome is usually poor.
 Limb loss is common.
 The amputations may be above or below the knee.
 The only way to reduce these poor outcomes and is by thoroughly examining the pulses in all patients.
 (Level III)